 Both RFIs and RFPs are tools used when procuring new tools, services or vendors.
 However, a Request for Proposal (RFP) is different from a Request for Information (RFI) in a few ways, including the timing and the type of information required.

-An RFI is the initial step a company takes to solicit information from potential vendors, as described above.
+An RFI is the initial step a company takes to solicit information from potential sellers, as described above.
 Its main objective is to obtain information, not to make a final decision.
 Once the RFIs are submitted, the company will review them and shortlist the best options, armed with more insight.
-Then, they'll usually send out an RFP.
+Then, they'll send an RFP to that short list of sellers that satisfied the requirements of the RFI.

-A Request for Proposal is a formal request for the selected vendors or suppliers to respond to a specific contract opportunity.
-The document specifies the scope and price so potential vendors can put together a bid for the work.
+A Request for Proposal is a formal request for the selected vendors or sellers to respond to a specific contract opportunity.
+The document specifies the scope and price so potential sellers can put together a bid for the work.

-These bids are then compared to understand each vendor's strengths and weaknesses, and the best fit is chosen.
+These bids are then compared to understand each seller's strengths and weaknesses, and the best fit is chosen.
 RFPs are a decision document, so the questions are more targeted and specific.

 After an RFP, the company may be contacted with an RFQ or Request for Quote that breaks down the project even further into specific cost structures and deliverables.